Trevor Mallard: Minister of Education

 Mallard's handling of the education portfolio was strongly criticised by teachers' unions, including the PPTA.
 In his first term as minister, he was strongly criticised by teachers during a long-running strike action over salaries.

-In his second term, he was criticised for a program of school closures, that involved almost 90 schools across the country.
-The program was eventually stopped after it faced heavy criticism from parents and teachers.
+In his second term, he was criticised for a programme of school closures, that involved almost 90 schools across the country.
+The programme was eventually stopped after it faced heavy criticism from parents and teachers.

 Minister of Sport and Recreation

-In April 2002, Mallard made crude comments about inserting beer bottles into "uncomfortable places" of International Rugby Board chairman Vernon Pugh and Australian Rugby boss John O'Neill during a radio interview about following the withdrawal of co-hosting rights for the 2003 Rugby World Cup.
+In April 2002, Mallard made crude comments about inserting beer bottles into "uncomfortable places" of International Rugby Board chairman Vernon Pugh and Australian Rugby boss John O'Neill during a radio interview following the withdrawal of co-hosting rights for the 2003 Rugby World Cup.
 He later apologised saying he mixed up his passion for rugby with his role as Minister of Sport.

 Minister of State Owned Enterprises

 In 2006, Mallard announced that the government would introduce a policy that encouraged state-owned enterprises (SOEs) to expand into new business areas and diversify in order to build wealth for the country.

 In 2007, Mallard said that the government was likely to be more stringent on state-owned enterprises in relation to social responsibility.
 Mallard explained that social responsibility is one of the core functions of SOEs but not enough was being done.
 The announcement was made following a number of incidents by SOEs, including a power disconnection by Mercury Energy that resulted in the death of Folole Muliaga, an individual who relied on an oxygen machine.